getpopper/popper/docs/sections/examples.md

 run the experiment, as well as analyze its results.
 We assume SLURM as the batch scheduler and use spack to install the software stack.

-We assume that the `$HOME/mypaper` folder is available in the users' laptop as well as on the nodes of the machine where the experiment runs.

 The experiment corresponds to an execution of the [LULESH](https://codesign.llnl.gov/lulesh.php) MPI [proxy application](http://www.lanl.gov/projects/codesign/proxy-apps/assets/docs/proxyapps_strategy.pdf)